hu-macsy/lama_old/scai/lama/doc/Vector.rst

     }

 - During an assembly access the vector must not be changed or accessed otherwise.
-- All processors must access the vector by the corresponding constructor.
+- All processors must access the vector by the corresponding constructor; even if not all processors might push elements, they might be involved in redistribution of the assembled data to the owning processors.
 - The end of assembling is indicated by either calling the destructor of the access or by an explicit release call.
 - Zero elements might be filled explicitly to reserve memory in a sparse vector.
 - Different modes are supported if entries are assembled twice, either by same or by different processors or for existing entries.